1VinceP/doc/digital-ocean.md

   sites under `/var/www`, or `/srv` or `/opt` on ubuntu servers.
 * once your projects are cloned, `cd` into them and run `npm i` to get all the packages saved as dependencies.
 * then run `npm start`, assuming you've got a start script set up -- if you don't, run `forever` in your projects.
+  * `forever start -a -l f.log -o o.log -e e.log index.js`
-  * forever will look for your `main` or your start script and run your server this way. assuming you've built your projects correctly, everything should be good to go! the only exception might be files that were ignored in git. if you have those, you'd need to recreate them. for example:
+* assuming you've built your projects correctly, everything should be good to go! the only exception might be files that were ignored in git. if you have those, you'd need to recreate them. for example:

 ```
 cd myproject/